-Her research has explored the specific contours of traumatic grief, its differences from general bereavement, and the clinical interventions that proved most effective.
-She has done trauma work with first-responders and family members after 9/11 and volunteered in New Orleans and Lake Charles, LA in the aftermath of Hurricanes Katrina and Rita.
-She is a volunteer therapist for Give An Hour, an organization that provides pro bono therapy for returning veterans.
+She has done trauma work with first responders and family members after 9/11 and volunteered on mental health teams in the aftermath of climate-related disasters in Louisiana and New York.
+She served in New Orleans and Lake Charles, LA in the aftermath of Hurricanes Katrina and Rita.
+She is a volunteer therapist for Give an Hour, an organization that provides pro bono therapy for returning veterans.

 Read Mary’s PSI Mind&Spirit Blog: “What Good Will Talking Do?“